AuStien/jot/README.md

 Which editor to use to edit the files can be specified using either the `--editor` flag (has precedence) or setting the `EDITOR` environment variable.

-If neither of these are set, it default to `vim`.
+If neither of these are set, it defaults to `vi`.

 ### Environment Variables